 A graphic from a Big 10 match between Nebraska and Penn State in 2018 highlights this fact.
 It shows the winning % by class year for setters across the conference.
 The figures are dramatic.

 Now, I will be the first to say this is a small sample size.
 As a result, the figures could be influenced by a number of factors not related to the age of the players.

 That said, where does experience tend to most influence a player’s performance?
 In decision-making, right?
 Certainly, mental gains far exceed physical ones once players reach physical maturity.
 Setter decision-making drives a team’s performance, so it’s easy to see how maturity in that position can play a big role in its success or failure.

 Maybe one day I’ll run a statistical study of players in all positions, though I suspect I know what I’ll find. 🙂

 The reason I bring this all up is because of things I hear sometimes from college coaches.
-They say they recruit players they think can start over returning players.
+They say they recruit players they think can start over returning players (as I talk about here).
 This is fine if you are in a rebuilding situation.
-If you have an established program, though, and this is your mentality it suggests to me you’ve done a poor job developing the players you have.
+If you have an established program, though, and this is your mentality, it suggests to me you’ve done a poor job developing the players you have.

 6 Steps to Better Practices - Free Guide

 Join my mailing list today and get this free guide to making your practices the best, along with loads more coaching tips and information.